FreeRADIUS/freeradius-server/src/tests/keywords/README.md

   always has to be attributes in the input, and filter attributes in the reply.

-  If FOO.txt doesn't exist, then the "default-input.attrs" file is used.
+  If `FOO` doesn't exist, then the `default-input.attrs` file is used.
   This allows many tests to be simplified, as all they need is a little bit of "unlang".